sthefaniegloor/sthefaniegloor/README.md

 ### Hi there 👋

-- I'm Sthefanie Torres Gloor :blush:
+- I'm Sthefanie Gloor :blush:
 - I'm a Medicinal Chemistry student who fell in love with technology :alembic:
 - Currently learning HTML, CSS, Javascript and Python :computer:
 - I'm always open to learn new things and meet new people :handshake: